 The procedure takes place in a hospital or outpatient facility.

-Your doctor can use general anesthesia, so you’ll be asleep during the surgery and won’t feel any pain.
+A doctor can use general anesthesia, so you’ll be asleep during the surgery and won’t feel any pain.
 Alternatively, they can use regional anesthesia.
-You’ll be awake, but you won’t feel anything.
+With this, you’ll be awake, but you won’t feel anything in the area of your body undergoing the procedure.

 The surgeon will then insert needles into the hip bone to draw the marrow out.
 The incisions are tiny.
 You won’t need stitches.

-This procedure takes an hour or two.
+According to Be The Match, a national marrow donor program, this procedure under 2 hours.
 Your marrow will then be processed for the recipient.
 It can be preserved and frozen for later use.
 Most donors can go home the same day.

 Not sure you’re eligible to donate?
 Not to worry.
-A screening process will help ensure that you’re healthy enough and that the procedure will be safe for you and the recipient.
+A screening process will help ensure that the procedure will be safe for you and the recipient.

-There are some conditions that prevent you from becoming a donor.
-These include:
+Some conditions can prevent you from becoming a donor.
+These may include:

 With other conditions, your eligibility is decided on a case-by-case basis.
 You may be able to donate if you’ve had: